30+ Questions You Could be Asked About Your Startup During a Screening Meeting with an Angel Group

 As Managing Director of an angel group, I review approximately 400 executive summaries per year.

-Those companies which pass this initial filter are invited to discuss their opportunity further in a teleconference meeting.
-The purpose of this meeting is to take the next steps in determining if the company meets our group’s investment criteria.
+We invite the few companies that pass this initial filter to discuss their opportunity further in a screening meeting.
+The purpose of the screening meeting is to take the next steps in determining if the company meets our group’s investment criteria.

 - Where is your business located?

-- Does the stage of your company’s development appear consistent with those in which the group desires to invest?
+- Is the stage of your company’s development consistent with those in which the group desires to invest?

-- Are the entrepreneurs pursuing an opportunity within one of the sectors and industries in which they have an interest?
+- Is your startup within one of the sectors/industries in which the group has an interest?

-- Does your management team appear to possess a group of strong, diverse and passionate members?
+- Does your management team possess a group of strong, diverse and passionate members?

-- Does your company appear to have an opportunity to create a sustainable competitive advantage and will it provide exceptional returns?
+- Does your company present an opportunity to create a sustainable competitive advantage and will it provide exceptional returns?

-If so, the company may qualify for further screening.
-However, beware; the questions get more difficult because they get more specific.
-In the screening meeting, the company may be asked the following, beginning with the potential of the opportunity:
+If your answers to those questions align with the group’s criteria, your company may qualify for further screening.
+However, beware; the questions get more difficult and more specific.

-- Is the market opportunity for your product or service large?
+- Is the market opportunity for your product/service large?

-- Is the IP upon which your product or service is based imbedded in the company?
+- Is the IP imbedded in the company?

-While the idea is important, and the stage of development of the product or service and its scalability and value potential is critical to the group, so is the team.
-In fact, a fabulous idea and business plan/model, without a team to execute is really nothing more than an idea.
-As such, the screening will focus on the team and its potential to execute.
-To help assess this, the following questions are possible:
+While the idea, stage of development, scalability, and value potential is critical to the group, so is the team.
+In fact, a fabulous idea and business plan/model is nothing more than an idea without the team to execute it.
+As such, the screening will also focus on the team and its potential to execute.

 - What is the make-up of your management team?